Cloud-Officer/ci-tools/readme.md

 Options:
-  -h, --help                                   Print this help message -p, --profile <profile>                      Specify the aws cli profile to use -f, --forward <host:remote_port:local_port>  Specify the aws cli profile to use
+  -h, --help                                   Print this help message -p, --profile <profile>                      Specify the aws cli profile to use -f, --forward <host:remote_port:local_port>  Create a TCP tunnel to a host inside the VPC
 ```

 #### Examples ssm-jump